Humans-Machines/styleguide/html-css/README.md

 ### Section Comments

-You might want to group sections by a section comment.
-But this is not mandatory if the class names speak for themselves.
+- Group sections by a section comment (optional if the class names speak for themselves)

 **Do**